martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 A more detailed explanation about how to use transloco you will find in the [official documentation](https://netbasal.gitbook.io/transloco/translation-in-the-template/structural-directive)

-Now if you run the app normally using
+Now if you run the app (without using SSR yet)

 ```bash
 ng serve
 ```

-and head to http://localhost:4200, you should see the message either in english or whatever other language you have configured.
-If you want to check that your translations are working correctly, you can change the preferred language your browser uses to display websites.
-For Chrome, you can set it this way:
+and head to http://localhost:4200, you will see that the message will always be presented in your preferred langauge, which is the first you listed when configuring the available languages.
+You can head to the file transloco-root.module.ts and check that a default language is set there.
+But what we actually want is to set this dinamycally depending on the language set in the user's browser configuration.
+For that, we will need to do some changes.

 Transloco adds a `baseURL` configuration property to both `src/environments/environment.ts` and `src/environments/environment.prod.ts`.
 The configuration for the production environment needs some special attention: when running the website in SSR mode, Transloco will download translation files dinamically from the URL that is set in `baseUrl` property; for local tests, I had to change mine to